w4rppy/my-doubly-linked-list/README.md

 ### Examples of use:
- Look at the main() function the end of list.c
+ Look at the main() function at the end of list.c